nimiakinleye/nimiakinleye/README.md

 - 👋 Hi, I’m @nimiakinleye
 - 👀 I’m interested in Web Development and Programming as a whole
-- 🌱 I’m currently learning Frontend Web development frameworks (Vue and React)
+- 🌱 I’m currently on the path to being a Javascript Fullstack Web Developer.
+Having garenered proficiency in Vue.js and React.js, I'm currently learning Node.js
 - 💞️ I’m looking to collaborate on projects aimed at providing solutions
 - 📫 You can reach me on toluwanimiakinleye01@gmail.com